Seminole Sidelines – II

 The independent Seminoles finished the regular season 8-2.

-LSU won 7 and lost 3.
+LSU won seven and lost three.

 35,545 fans turned out on a cold, rainy night (42º with wind gusting to 25 mph) in Fulton County Stadium to watch a game that caused the UPI reporter to ask in his lead: "What is the Peach Bowl going to do for an encore?
 The first annual Peach Bowl was a dilly ..."